 Perhaps you are considering an outdoor home improvement, such as a backyard shed.
-Maybe this was triggered by the tidal wave of novel potting sheds, she sheds, mancaves, and mini guest homes.
-Or your simply want a tool shed for space and extra storage.
-Another consideration may be that you are preparing to move and wondering how to ensure your shed is an asset instead of a liability.
+Maybe this was triggered by the tidal wave of novel potting sheds, she sheds, mancaves, mini guest homes, or outdoor playhouses.
+Or you simply want a tool shed for space and extra storage.
+Another consideration may be that you are preparing to move and wondering how to ensure your wood shed is an asset instead of a liability.

 An Asset or A Liability?